charliecalvert/CloudNotes/Prog272/Week04.md

 -----

--   Connecting to Linux in VirtualBox and setting up a web server.
--   Getting started with PhoneGap
 -   please open the assignment and respond to the discussion for that assignment from inside that assignment.
 It makes it easier for me to see which comments belong to which assignment.